pip-services/pip-services-docs/content/en/python/commons/validate/_index.md

 #### [AndRule](and_rule)
 Validation rule to combine rules with AND logical operation.
-When all rules returns no errors, than this rule also returns no errors.
+When all rules returns no errors, then this rule also returns no errors.
-When one of the rules return errors, than the rules returns all errors.
+When one of the rules returns errors, then the rules returns all errors.

 #### [ArraySchema](array_schema)
 Schema to validate arrays.

 #### [AtLeastOneExistsRule](at_least_one_exists_rule)
-Validation rule that check that at least one of the object properties is not None.
+Validation rule that checks that at least one of the object properties is not None.

 #### [ExcludedRule](excluded_rule)
 Validation rule to check that value is excluded from the list of constants.